Nine dead after landslide hits Manipur's Tamenglong

 Imphal, July 11: Around nine people were killed after landslide due to incessant rains hits Manipur's Tamenglong on Wednesday.
 Some houses were collapsed at New Salem Village at Tamenglong District Headquarters at the wee hours today.
+The incidents took place between 2.30 am to 3.00 am at Tamenglong town, police said.

+Rescue operations are on with the help of the district administration and state police, a police officer said, adding poor accessibility of the area was causing hindrance to the operations.
+Unofficial reports said the victims were mostly children.

 The nationwide rainfall deficit in the season stands at 9%, with the monsoon 16% below normal in the first 10 days of July - a shortfall that has led to sluggish pace of kharif sowing.